MicrosoftDocs/sdk-api/sdk-api-src/content/oleauto/nf-oleauto-systemtimetovarianttime.md

 The variant time resolves to one second.
 Any milliseconds in the input date are ignored.

+> [!NOTE]
+> When working with variant time, be mindful of the additional day added in leap years, which might produce unexpected results if unhandled.
+For more information, see [leap year readiness](https://techcommunity.microsoft.com/t5/azure-developer-community-blog/it-s-2020-is-your-code-ready-for-leap-day/ba-p/1157279).

 The <a href="https://docs.microsoft.com/windows/desktop/api/minwinbase/ns-minwinbase-systemtime">SYSTEMTIME</a> structure is useful for the following reasons:

 <ul>